-Glycosylation of proteins is one of the most common post translation modifications (PTMs) and a critical quality attribute of biopharmaceutical products.
-Glyco-proteins contain complex sugar moieties whose presence, absence, sites of attachment, and relative abundance can have a major impact on the efficacy, stability and acitivity of proteins and monoclonal antibodies (mAbs).
-Hence, it is essential to determine the glycan structure and heterogeneity.
+Glycosylation of proteins is one of the most common post translation modifications (PTMs) and also a critical quality attribute of biopharmaceutical products.
+Glyco-proteins contain complex sugar moieties whose presence, absence, sites of attachment, and relative abundance can have a major impact on the efficacy, stability and activity of proteins and monoclonal antibodies (mAbs).
+Hence, it is essential to determine the glycan structure and heterogeneity, through glycosylation analysis.

-Glycosylation analysis can be done at different levels and can be combined to achieve full glycan characterization.
+Glycosylation analysis can be done at different levels.
+It can also be combined to achieve a full glycan characterization.

 Service 1: Separation and exact molecular weight of protein/mAb glycoforms

 - Firstly, determination of exact molecular weight of glycoprotein by LC-MS (HILIC separation and online LC-MS).

 - Then, determination of exact molecular weight of deglycosylated protein by LC-MS (HILIC separation and online LC-MS).

 Service 2: Separation and exact molecular weight of mAb sub-units